wangdata/SelfWebsite/themes/hugo-theme-even/exampleSite/content/about.md

 ---

-Hugo is a static site engine written in Go.
+Hugo is a stagine written in Go.

 It makes use of a variety of open source projects including: